Answers to Apologetic Claims about DNA and the Book of Mormon

 1. The Book of Mormon does not present a testable hypothesis.

 2. Mitochondrial DNA only tells us about one ancestral line out of many.
 If we go back ten generations, it only tells us about 1 in 1,024 of our ancestors.
-If we go back another ten generations, it only tells us about 1 in over a million of our ancestors.
+If we go back another ten generations, it only tells us about one in over a million of our ancestors.

-There is a smattering (<0.4%) of lineages in American Indian populations that are clearly, exclusively of European origin, most probably from Spain rather than from the Middle East.
-However, scientists justifiably assume that these lineages represent post-Columbus intermixing.
-The lineages in question are most common in North American tribes that had the greatest impact with Europeans and are very uncommon in Mesoamerica, which FARMS claims is the only “plausible” site for the Book of Mormon.
+There is a smattering (<0.5%) of lineages in American Indian populations that are clearly, exclusively of European origin, most probably from Spain rather than from the Middle East.
+Scientists justifiably assume that these lineages represent post-Columbus intermixing.
+The lineages in question are found at very low frequency all over the Americas.
+They are most common in North American tribes that had the greatest impact with Europeans and are very uncommon in Mesoamerica, which FARMS claims is the only “plausible” site for the Book of Mormon.
 In addition, European mitochondrial lineages are extremely rare in Polynesia.

 4. The X lineage could be evidence for Israelite ancestry.

 I was surprised to read last year an apologetic claim that 7% of the DNA collected from indigenous peoples of the Western Hemisphere matched DNA collected from North Africa and the Middle East.6 The lineage in question, the X lineage, was claimed to be “different from similar DNA in Northeast Asia.”
 The claims were no doubt well intended but they were incorrect.
 Amerindian X lineages occur at a frequency of about 1.6% across the New World.
 The lineage is distantly related to X lineages found in Asians as well as X and the related lineage N which occur in the Middle East and Europe.

 In order for the X lineage to be considered possible evidence of Lamanite DNA, apologists need to explain away the following facts: